Estimated reading time: 3 mins

 Finding a job as a veteran in the civilian market can be very challenging.
 Having been out of the civilian market, and being used to the clear command structure in the military, you may find it difficult to adapt to the civilian market.
 Competing with other professionals who have been in the market longer and have current skills and better ideas of how to get jobs is always a challenging task for veterans.
-Do not be worried though since there are valuable tips you can learn how to find suitable careers and jobs for veterans.
-Here are some of the tips you can employ to find such jobs.
+This is why law firms such as Stone Rose Law (check them out here) work closely with veterans regarding employment concerns, Do not be worried though since there are valuable tips you can learn how to find suitable careers and jobs for veterans.
+Below are some tips you can employ to find such jobs:

 - Start by Demilitarizing Yourself

 Once you get into the civilian world, you have to learn the ropes of being a civilian.
 Avoid going for interviews wearing military uniform or speaking in military language.
 If you do this, your prospective employer will just perceive you as a soldier not suited for the civilian world.
 Try and learn the corporate language required in particular companies, wear the correct attire depending on the nature of the interview, and respect the boundaries set in the corporate world.
 The more you appear as a civilian, the easier it will be for you to find a good job.

 - Get the Right Information